-Back in Sept 2019 I put Start Select Reset Zine issue #001 online.
+Back in Sept 2019 I posted Start Select Reset Zine issue #001 online.
 It’s had 15k downloads since being uploaded.

-However, just because I wrote a PDF called ‘Your Attention Is Sovereign‘ doesn’t mean I’ve been able to practice what I preach.
+However, just because I wrote a PDF called ‘Your Attention Is Sovereign‘ and talk about this sort of thing on my podcast a lot – doesn’t mean I’ve been able to always practice what I preach.

 Just over a year go I wrote about ‘Deprogramming’